Impact of the nuclear equation of state on the explodability of massive stars: Results

 The time-scale criterion also indicates that models s14 and s15 are robust non-explosions for the SFHx EoS, with values $\tau_\mathrm{adv}/\tau_\mathrm{heat}\lesssim 0.7$ and no increasing trend over several seconds.
 Model s14 is also a robust failure for the SFHo EoS.
 Model s18 reaches high values of $\tau_\mathrm{adv}/\tau_\mathrm{heat}$ with an increasing trend at the end of the simulation and appears close to an explosion.
 However, it forms a black hole before shock expansion sets in.

-The evolution of the time-scale ratio thus demonstrates significant differences in the heating conditions and underscores the robust influence of EoS differences, in particular between CMF vis \'a vis SFHo and SFHx, on CCSN outcomes.
-In Figure~\ref{fig:ratio2}, we further illuminate the physical causes underlying these differences using the s12 models as a representative example for low to moderate progenitor masses.
+The evolution of the time-scale ratio thus demonstrates significant differences in the heating conditions and underscores the robust influence of EoS differences, in particular between CMF vis \`a vis SFHo and SFHx, on CCSN outcomes.
+In Figure~\ref{fig:ratio2}, we further illuminate the physical causes underlying these differences using the s12.5 models as a representative example for low to moderate progenitor masses.
 The key difference for the CMF model is the shorter advection time scale, whereas the heating time scale is very similar to SFHo and SFHx until the SFHo and SFHx models explode.

 The shorter advection time scale results from a smaller average shock radius for the CMF case.
 The radius $r_\mathrm{sh}$ of the stalled accretion shock is set by the PNS mass and radius $M$ and $R$, the mass accretion rate $\dot{M}$, and the electron flavour neutrino luminosity $L_\nu$ and energy $E_\nu$ as $r_\mathrm{sh}\propto (L_{\nu_{e}} E_\nu^2)^{4/9} R^{16/9} \dot{M}^{-2/3} M^{-1/3}$ \citep{janka_12b,mueller_15}.
 Of these, the mass and mass accretion rate are primarily set by the progenitor and not influenced appreciably by the EoS prior to the onset of explosion, except for minor differences due to the impact of the EoS on the collapse time scale.
 The key driver of the different evolution of the CMF models are the luminosities and mean energies, which are appreciably smaller than for SFHo and SFHx, overcompensating for the slightly bigger PNS radius and gain radius.
 The larger PNS radius for the CMF models result in weaker and less energetic neutrino emission.
-Differences in the neutrino opacities may also contribute.
-For the currently implemented neutrino interaction rates in \textsc{CoCoNuT-FMT}, the EoS influences opacities directly via the nucleon potential terms in the charged-current rates \citep{martinez_12}, and indirectly via the temperature, density, and electron number stratification, including indirect effects on nucleon correlations \citep{horowitz_17}.
-While the larger PNS radius and gain radius for the CMF EoS also decrease the binding energy of the gain region, less heating compensates for this, and the heating time scale remains unaffected.